skip to Main Content

 Who We Are

-The Samaritan Car Care Clinic offers a lifeline to working poor families.
+The Samaritan Car Care Clinic offers a lifeline to working poor families in Northern Kentucky.
 Our services enable these families to maintain their cars, allowing them to access jobs and transport family members to school and health care appointments.

 “This is a great service.
 It is different than what others provide.
 Others do the normal services like food, but changing my oil is so great because my car is important to me.
 If I can’t get to my job, I can’t pay my bills.”